stevegrunwell/wp-password-generator/readme.txt

 = 2.1 =
 * Ability to show generated password beside the generate button
 * 'Send this password?' checkbox only auto-checked the first time a password is generated.
 Subsequent generations will not re-check this box.
+* Store permitted characters and min/max password lengths in the wp_options table to prevent them from being overridden in future updates
 * jQuery functions are wrapped to allow the $ shortcut while in no-conflict mode
 * Better adherence to WordPress code standards